 Some plug-ins, such as Bruno and Reso, process audio while allowing MIDI data to control processing parameters.
-When you record enable a MIDI track that is controlling an Audio processing plug-in, the track the plug-in is inserted on will go into low-latency mode, effectively making the processed audio play early.
+When you record enable an Instrument or MIDI track that is controlling an Audio processing plug-in, the track the plug-in is inserted on will go into low-latency mode, effectively making the processed audio play early.